zoirs/clinic/README.md

-# Developing clinic
+# clinic

-clinic was generated using JHipster, you can find documentation and help at [JHipster][].
+This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

 Before you can build this project, you must install and configure the following dependencies on your machine: